top of page

 Eating Dirt, part II

-In answer to readers’ questions, below are my thoughts to create your selling or training plan.
-Thanks for your interest and support!
+In answer to readers’ questions, here are my ideas to create your selling or training plan.
+Thanks for your input!

-1. EFFECTIVENESS In sales and sports it is 100% possible to become more efficient.
-My regular bike training ride time went from 3 to 2.4 hours.
+1. EFFECTIVENESS In sales and sports, it is 100% possible to become more efficient.
+My bicycle training ride time went from 3 to 2.4 hours.
 How??
-After the first outing, I did the following: Rode the route in the correct direction, didn’t get lost (as often), had more second time-around familiarity, experienced fewer distractions, applied better skills, made faster course corrections (make them!), and took a short-cut at the home stretch.
-Recall my last installment's inspirational note: "Got Vacation’?"
+After my first outing, I did the following: Rode the route in the correct direction, didn’t get lost (as often), had more second-time-around familiarity, experienced fewer distractions, applied better skills, made faster course corrections (make them!), and took a short-cut at the home stretch.
+Recall my last blog installment's inspirational note: "Got Vacation’?"

-2. OVERCOMING Philosophy: When you’re out riding on the road, all answers to yesterday’s challenges come together.
-Sitting at your computer, figuring out what to do next, is like a watched pot… Stay in motion, go make a call or get out and exercise, instead.
-Get Boiling!!
+2. OVERCOMING Philosophy: When you’re out riding the road, answers to all yesterday’s challenges come together.
+Sitting at your computer - trying to figure out what to do next - is like a watched pot...
+Stay in motion, go make a call or get out and exercise, instead.
+Get Boiling!

-3. PERSISTENCE If you feel like this year is a tougher selling climate than past years, just recall a physical challenge you’ve faced down.
-My bike ride took place in July.
-When I couldn’t get motivated to ride hard in April, May or June, I thought of a friend who rode 90 miles from 7am-6pm, 50 miles in snowfall, uphill to 12,000 ft.
+3. PERSISTENCE If this year feels like a tougher selling climate than past years, just recall a big physical challenge you’ve faced down.
+My bike ride took place in the heat of July.
+When I couldn’t get motivated to train hard in April, May or June, I recalled a friend who rode 90 miles from 7am-6pm, 50 miles in snowfall, and uphill 12,000 vertical feet.
 Visualizing his pain was my instant motivator.
-(Tip: Sales managers beware if ALL you’re hearing is complaints.)
+(Cautionary Tip: Sales managers beware if ALL you’re hearing are complaints.)

-When you're not busy pedaling into headwinds, try reading Spark: Revolutionary New Science of Exercise and the Brain.
+When you're not busy pedaling into headwinds, here's a reading recommendation Spark: Revolutionary New Science of Exercise and the Brain.
 It's a book that proves links between riding and selling and succeeding.

 Good reading, riding and closing business!